shannon36/wp-simple-query-apis/README.md

-# Simple External REST Query APIs for WordPress
+# Simple External REST APIs for WordPress
 Simple plugin with a Menu Page to see the results of an external REST API Query in WordPress.

 ## Installation